jessepav/lacygoill-wiki-backup/vim/string.md

 Yes.

-When necessary, it can perform 3 conversions:
+When necessary, it can perform 4 conversions:

    - integer   ↔   string
    - integer   →   float
+   - float     →   string

 ---